In May 2006, I was an Artist-in-Residence for one week at the elementary school in the rural community of Frenchglen, Oregon (USA.)

 LEFT: Click on image for detail showing the redtail hawk.
 Note the blue juniper berries created with paint and fingertip.

-ABOVE: Click image for larger image of one of the many awesome sunsets I saw during my residency!
+At right: Click image for larger image of one of the many awesome sunsets I saw during my residency!
 Frenchglen is located in perhaps the most interesting environment I've seen as an artist-in-residence.